 Indian Divide, New Mexico

 I followed the rattle of the snake to the bush and prodded her into view.
 Not having the option to flee the snake held her ground and came towards me instead.
-I took more time now, having calmed myself into focus, and soon pinned her head firmly with the sharp edge of the shovel and severed it with the pressure of my foot.
-Even that took several attempts, and that was at the narrowest part of her body.
+I took more time now, having calmed myself into focus, and soon pinned her head firmly and severed it with the pressure of my foot.
+Even that took several attempts, and that being at the narrowest part of her body.
 At the widest berth she was five inches around, large, but not the largest I have killed here.
 In length she was as long as the shovel, which is nearly as tall as me, all five foot of it.
 The relief I felt when she was dead was complete, and I was glad she had not escaped.
 I will skin her here in a few minutes and stretch her skin on a board.
 If she would also make a tasty morsel for dinner, I will pass.
-I have eaten snake before and if it was tolerable, it is far from being my favorite, an inherent repulsion perhaps.
+I have ate snake once before and if it was tolerable, it is far from being my favorite, and inherent repulsion perhaps.

 The Rattlesnake.
 Rattlesnakes have many different symbolisms to various cultures.
-I find it ironic that this is the second time that I have encountered a rattlesnake in my path while in the process of moving back home to this spot, and just thirty feet from the last time.
-The first encounter was in 2005, when I had just arrived back home from Oklahoma after an extended absence.
-I was greeted in much the same way as I was yesterday.
-Because of that I am looking for a reason beyond the coincidence.
+I find it ironic that this is the second time that I have encountered a rattlesnake in my path, thirty feet from the last time, when I had just arrived back home after an extended absence.
+In 2005 I was greeted in much the same way as I was moving back home from Oklahoma.
+Yesterday, I was doing the same, from a slightly closer location.
+Because of the coincidence I am looking for a reason beyond the coincidence.
 I have killed four snakes here over a sixteen year period, so it is not an everyday occurrence, even if they are plentiful enough in the area.
 The generic symbolism is rebirth, transformation, immortality, and healing.
 I am ok with that definition, and it would be easy to accept that as I am in fact in a process of rebirth, transformation and healing.
 Another meaning speaks to alertness to warnings from others, respect for boundaries, and offering them courtesy as they make their passage, as well as offering them warnings before we strike.
 Alternatively, the rattlesnake may mean an increase of the activity of the spirits in our lives, heightening our senses and requiring we pay close attention to our senses.
 This guidance certainly served me well this morning.

 The other meaning is this, and so applicable to my present circumstance.
 Not long ago a coworker, who was already a threat to me, sent me a picture of a rattlesnake he had killed just outside the door where we worked.
 His message said, “Be careful!”
 My gut feeling was that the warning went far deeper than the immediate circumstance, and I made note of the same.
-My instincts proved correct, and that is much of why I am moving home, again.
-The meaning I just read said, ‘ The rattlesnake appearing before you is a message that, you are aware of some unforeseen or hidden dangers and you have avoided them with dignity and grace, and is a message that as your reward, you will receive some good fortune, that is to enter your life immediately.’
+The meaning I just read said, ‘ The rattlesnake appearing before you is a message that, you are aware of some unforeseen or hidden dangers and you have avoided them with dignity and grace, and is a message that as your reward, you will receive some good fortunes, that is to enter your life immediately.’
 How could I not embrace that guidance, or not feel that such energy is already in motion in my life, as I truly believe that it is.

 I will take all of this guidance with great seriousness, and go forward from here with a greater measure of caution, as I have in the past.
 In 2005 I learned much of the same lesson, and diligently watched where my feet were placed.
-Ironically enough, in that instance I was led to a reward.
-The very same day of that encounter, having decided to walk up the mountain in spite of the newly discovered danger, I climbed the hill and walked carefully, with my eyes more clearly directed towards the ground that before.
+Ironically enough, in that instance I was led to a great gift and the very same day, having decided to walk up the mountain, in spite of the newly discovered danger, I was given a precious gift.
+I climbed the hill and walked carefully, with my eyes more clearly directed towards the ground that before.
 I came upon a flat rock decorated with a most beautiful petroglyph, and dubbed it a prayer stone for the placement of its pictures.
 I still visit it today.
 I also discovered, over time, how that rock tied together two other sets of petroglyphs, some ancient markers and messages I can only wonder about in these modern times.
 I still feel blessed to have been led to each and every one of them.